Metabolic Bone Disease in Reptiles: Prevention & Treatment

 Fluid therapy and vitamin injections to support overall health and appetite.
 Severely affected reptiles often stop eating, creating additional complications.

 Physical therapy and assisted feeding for reptiles with permanent deformities.
-Research shows this improves quality of life, though it requires committed owners willing to provide ongoing special care.
+This improves quality of life, though it requires committed owners willing to provide ongoing special care.

 Surgical intervention in extreme cases, fracture repair, jaw realignment, or other orthopedic procedures.
 These are expensive, invasive, and not always successful.